Mushymato/TrinketTinker/guide/0-Trinket.md

 | StardewValley.Objects.Trinkets.IceOrbTrinketEffect | Shoot an icy orb that freezes the enemy every few seconds |

 The Golden Spur and Basilisk Paw effects are not implemented through an effect class, instead certain parts of game simply checks if the player has a specific trinket equipped.

+Trinket tinker uses a specific TrinketEffectClass, it is automatically set so there is no need to provide when editing Data/Trinkets.